 Rice water has long been a staple in Asian beauty regimens, but you might be discovering it for the first time – the age-old ingredient is currently a top skin care trend in the U.S. Here, we detail its skin benefits and share our favorite rice water-infused products.

 We all know rice has been a staple in the diets of East Asian cultures for centuries.
 However, for almost as long, rice water and bran have also served a role in cosmetic hair and skin treatments.
-Now, with more and more K-beauty brands releasing products that harness the powers of rice water, we figured we would break down exactly what it is, what it does, and why it works.
+With more and more Western interest in the ingredient and K-beauty brands releasing products that harness its powers, we’re breaking down exactly what it is, what it does, and why it works.
 Read below to discover the history and benefits of this superstar skin and hair care ingredient.